 Warranty and indemnity (W&I) insurance is used frequently in Dutch transactions, especially when a (private equity) seller is looking for a clean exit.
-A recent deal point study that there was a slight decline in deals in which W&I insurance was used in Europe.
+A recent deal point study shows that in 2021 the M&A insurance market in Europe was incredibly active (while in 2021 a slight decline was seen).
 There seems to be a correlation between the use of W&I insurance and the deal size, meaning that the larger the deal size the more probably it is that a W&I insurance will be used.